- Gender and Relationships»

-Knowing Your Mate Before You Marry
+Getting To Know Your Mate Before You Marry

 It would seem that making the decision to live together before getting married makes a lot of sense.
 It gives potential life partners a chance to get to know each other at a level that reveals daily habits and household customs.

 Retiring to bed each night and waking up with the same person each morning will eventually expose that person's true nature.